In this article you will learn how to setup a static IP address

 - Follow the instructions for Enabling SSH

 - Note: These instructions work with both the M3 Series and the U1.
 Any commands, settings or directions should use the relevant format ("u1printer1a234" for the U1 hostname, "m3printer12a34" for the M3 hostname, etc.).
-Please contact Support if you have any questions.
+Please contact Customer Support if you have any questions!

 GETTING STARTED